Contact Us

 Order Accuracy and Returns

-Every business will have some returns, and some industries—such as apparel—have more than most.
-Knowing the frequency and reasons for returns can root out suppliers whose quality has declined, shippers who damage goods, or even a website that is confusing or has inaccurate item descriptions.
+Incorrect or incomplete orders result in unhappy customers and returns.
+Data on inaccurate orders is valuable to clients because it helps them identify and resolve quality control issues and picking errors.
+Of course, every business will have some returns, and some industries—such as apparel—have more than most.
+Understanding the frequency and reasons for returns can root out suppliers whose quality has declined, shippers who damage goods, or even a website that is confusing or has inaccurate item descriptions.
 Reporting may also show problems with the fulfillment processes in the 3PL’s warehouse.
 Once discovered, these issues need to be addressed by the 3PL, or they may risk losing that client.

 Speed of Delivery